oscell/PickMe_Algolia_demo/README.md

-## PickMe demo
+## PickMe Demo

-The diagram bellow shows how to index and query dishes in a way that aggregates by restaurant.
+The diagram below shows how to index and query dishes in a way that aggregates by restaurant.

-Dishes are indexes with restaurants objects.
-Distinct is set to true, grouping by restaurantID.
+Dishes are indexed with restaurant objects.
+The 'distinct' attribute is set to `true`, grouping by `restaurantID`.

-This is a sequence of 2 query steps:
+This involves a sequence of two query steps:
-1. Query dishes and recieve a set of different restaurants
+1. Query dishes and receive a set of different restaurants.

-2. Multiquery with original query filtered by restaurant and `distinct: false` to get all dishes from the restaurant.
+2. Multiquery with the original query filtered by restaurant and `distinct: false` to get all dishes from that restaurant.

 <img src="assets/diagram.png" alt="Workflow diagram - Fiona Carbonell" style="max-width: 650px; height: auto;">

-Bellow yo can see the preview of the app:
+Below you can see the preview of the app:

 <div style="text-align: center;">
 <img src="assets/preview.png" alt="App preview" style="max-width: 650px; max-height: 500px;">